 Violent Crimes Defense Attorney in Columbus

-When facing serious assault charges in the State of Ohio, it only makes sense to have the best defense lawyer you can get on your side.
+When facing serious assault charges in the State of Ohio, it only makes sense to have the best defense lawyer you can get on your side by our violent crimes Defense Attorney.
 You want to feel confident that the people you surround yourself with have your best interests in mind.
 I am committed to representing my clients and am dedicated to protecting you and your rights in the criminal justice system.

 In Ohio, assault crimes are broken down into four basic categories; simple assault, negligent assault, felony assault, and aggravated assault.
 A simple assault is when you were reckless or knew your actions could cause physical harm to someone else, including an unborn child.